freerange/site/soups/blog/introducing-harmonia.snip.markdown

 ### What kind of tasks are suitable?

 Anything that can be reduced to a clear set of instructions with minimal amount of decision making.
-Importing bank transactions, sending invoices, and assigning temporary responsibilities (like <%= l('week-138', 'weeknotes') %>) are ideal, but more will certainly follow[^office-admin].
+Importing bank transactions, sending invoices, and assigning temporary responsibilities (like [weeknotes](/week-138)) are ideal, but more will certainly follow[^office-admin].

 Under the hood